 Traditional Estonian Log Building with Hand Tools

-Even though this spring has been worldwide unexpected and summer plans are unsure for many of you, we have decided that our course in August will still take place for those who are able to travel here and we do what we can to make your stay safe and hearty.
-Some places are still available!
+Even though this spring has been unexpected worldwide and summer plans are uncertain for many of you, we have decided that our course in August will take place as planned for those who are able to travel here and we do what we can to make your stay safe and hearty.
+All places are booked now!

 It’s the seventh year we invite people interested in carpentry to learn how the log structures were built in old days only with hand tools.
 Over the six-day workshop, you’ll learn traditional Estonian log-building by cutting and raising a traditional smoke sauna (suitsusaun), a small log building that is an iconic form in Estonian vernacular architecture.
 Workshop participants will also learn about the historical and cultural context of log-building in Estonia, and about historic buildings and restoration techniques.
 The workshop curriculum includes visits to Mooste manor workshops, local log-building company and a tour of the open-air museum.